 It's early days yet, but it sure seems to be working for Markup Hero.

-From Content Marketing Examples To Your Own Success Story
+From B2B Content Marketing Examples To Your Own Content Marketing Success

-Hopefully this has quenched your thirst for great content marketing examples.
+Hopefully this has quenched your thirst for great B2B content marketing examples.

-Got a content marketing example you’d like to share in our next post?
-Or need helping crafting your own?
-Don’t hesitate to reach out, we’d love to help.
+Got a content marketing example you'd like to share in our next post?
+Or need help crafting your own?
+Don't hesitate to reach out, we'd love to help.